What is Melatonin? – A Guide for Sleep and What You Should Know

 Melatonin helps you fall asleep at night.
 Your brain produces this natural hormone in your pineal gland in response to darkness.
 This is why it’s harder to get to sleep if you stay on your phone or watch TV late into the night.
 The light from these devices can prevent your brain from producing the melatonin you need.

 Melatonin also establishes your internal clock, called your circadian rhythm.
 This means that melatonin is the hormone responsible for helping you feel sleepy and establishing the time you wake up naturally.
 Melatonin levels are at least 10 times higher at night than during the day.
+Disruptions in melatonin production can lead to circadian rhythm sleep disorders, which are characterized by disruptions in sleep timing and can result in poor sleep quality and various health issues.

 Melatonin Production As You Age